Mikomori-san/NoTimeToExplain/README.md

-My first game project!
-Done in my own engine (SFML C#)
+My first game project, done in my own engine (SFML C#) This repository got copied from the internal one in my college!